Traditional Sunday services at First Presbyterian Church of Elko typically follow this order:

 Call to Worship Congregation remains standing and faces each other across the center aisle and reads the Call to Worship aloud from the church bulletin.

 Call to Confession Congregation reads aloud the prayer of confession printed in the bulletin.
 This statement varies from week to week.
-It is followed by an assurance of pardon and a traditonal song of response.
+It is followed by an assurance of pardon.

 Special Music Usually a Choir Anthem, though during the summer months, members of the congregation may share their musical gifts.